NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Overview

-Estonia's tax system is built for simplicity and digital efficiency: a flat 22% personal income tax (a planned hike to 24% was cancelled by Parliament in July 2025), zero corporate tax on retained profits (only on distribution), and a new 2% additional PIT from 1 January 2026 on certain company distributions.
-The €700/month (€8,400/year) personal tax-free allowance reduces effective rates for moderate earners.
-Social contributions are low by EU standards — employees pay just 1.6% unemployment insurance.
-Banking is fully digital, and the country ranks among Europe's cheapest for international money transfers thanks to fintech innovation pioneered by Wise (formerly TransferWise), which was founded in Tallinn.
+Estonia's tax system is built for simplicity and digital efficiency: a flat 22% personal income tax (planned 24% hike scrapped Dec 2025), zero corporate tax on retained profits, and a flat €700/month (€8,400/year) tax-free allowance for ALL residents from 1 Jan 2026 — the old 'tax hump' (allowance taper above €14,400) is gone. **VAT raised from 22% to 24% on 1 Jul 2025**.
+From 1 Jan 2026, a **2% additional PIT** applies to specific salary and board-member fees paid by e-resident companies (designed to deter pure-pass-through structures).
+Social contributions are low — employees pay just 1.6% unemployment insurance.
+Banking is fully digital, and the country ranks among Europe's cheapest for international money transfers thanks to fintech innovation pioneered by Wise (formerly TransferWise), founded in Tallinn.

 Key Takeaways